 Overall I shot around 6500 photos in 10 days pairing that down to about 500.
 The majority of those shots came during the scenic flights.
 It was totally amazing to see this park from the air.
 You lose all sense of scale when you are up there.
 Mountains that look close enough to crash into are a quarter mile away.
 Icebergs the size of houses are just dots in the bay.
 It’s the only way to really “see” the majority of the park.
 It’s a wild and untamed place.
 You could take any individual feature from this park whether it’s a mountain, waterfall, glacier, lake, etc. and place it in the lower 48 and it would be its own National Park.
 But here, it’s just another unnamed feature.
 Alaska really is the last frontier.
 It’s so freaking big and majestic that you can’t help but be humbled by it.

 Going back to Alaska was like a breath of fresh air.
-It reminded me why I do what I do and was the first realization that all of the hard work and dedication I had put in the past few years as a volunteer was starting to pay off.
 It also sounds like there is opportunity to return to Alaska next summer for a chance to work with a different park, possibly Lake Clark or Katmai.
-In the meantime I have a few weeks left of work here in Glacier before I am on furlough for the month of October.
-During that time I will be in Rocky Mountain, Arches, and Canyonlands National Parks.
+I will be in Rocky Mountain, Arches, and Canyonlands National Parks next month.
 If you are in the area and would like to meet up for a drink, hike, or drink while hiking just let me know!
 Thanks again for following along with my travels and sorry it’s been so long.
-I hope to push out another post about my summer in Glacier soon as well.

 Cheers and happy travels!